 In order to perform a marriage between an American citizen and a national of the Kyrgyz Republic, ZAGS requires the following documentation:

-- An affidavit from the U.S. Embassy stating that the U.S. citizen is free to marry.
+- An apostilled certification from a local or state authority stating that the U.S. citizen is unmarried.

 - Any documents that are not in Russian should also have original certified translations.

-The Affidavit of Free to Marry can be acquired at the Consular Section.
-This service is performed by appointment only.
-Click here to make an appointment for notarial services.
-The fee for this service is $50.00.
-The affidavit obtained from the U.S. Embassy must be authenticated at the Consular Department of the Ministry of Foreign Affairs of the Kyrgyz Republic at 10 Togolok Moldo Street, Bishkek.
-The authentication service fee is 300 soms and is available from 11:00 a.m. to 12:15 p.m. from Monday through Friday, except Wednesday (ask for Chief or employee of Legal Section).
+As of 14 April 2023, the Consular Department of the Ministry of Foreign Affairs will no longer accept affidavits of free to marry that have been executed at the U.S. Embassy; please contact the Consular Section for additional information.
+The Consular Department of the Ministry of Foreign Affairs of the Kyrgyz Republic is located at 10 Togolok Moldo Street, Bishkek.
+Documents that require authentication may be presented at this location.
+An authentication service fee is 300 soms and is available from 11:00 a.m. to 12:15 p.m. from Monday through Friday, except Wednesday (ask for Chief or employee of Legal Section).
 The fee should be paid at the “Aiyl Bank” affiliate at 50 Pushkin Str., Bishkek.
 The waiting period for the authentication is one week.
 The Ministry of Foreign Affairs offers expedited processing of documents in 3 days for 600 som.

 I-130 Petition for Alien Relative